As the first 3D main games in the Pokémon series, Pokémon X and Y are well on their way to becoming huge hype machines.

 The Togepi line has been changed from Normal-type to Fairy-type.
 This causes Togekiss (now Fairy/Flying) to be immune to Garchomp's STABs.
-What's more, it means Flying has been paired with every other typing in the game!
+Combined with Hawlucha's introduction, this means Flying has been paired with every other typing in the game!

 Finally, several old Pokémon are having their stats updated.

 Some of the new features have cause much rejoicing:

 Sitting.
 You can sit in Pokémon games now.
 What's next, lying down on beds?

 Instead of being restricted to one language per game cart or country, you can actually choose the language you play in at the beginning of the game!